 Proposal 4.2: The CAG ID/SNPN NID information shall be added into the CGI-InfoNR.
 (It is FFS if it is mandatory for all Rel-16 UEs to support it.)

-Proposals with almost full consensus
+Proposals with almost full consensus, proposed to be agreed in email review if no comments received by Tuesday 2020-03-03 23:59 CET

 Proposal 1.1: For NPN-only cells, the first NPN ID (PLMN ID and NID or PLMN ID and CAG ID) is used for the SIB validity check by NPN capable UEs.